-The Pension Fund has identified a number of risks on its risk register that may impact its funding and investment strategies, contained in Annex 3, which is reviewed at least annually by the Panel and Board.
+The Pension Fund has identified a number of risks on its risk register that may impact its funding and investment strategies which is reviewed at least annually by the Panel and Board.
 The Pension Fund maintains a risk register to identity key risks, consider and assess their significance, likelihood of occurrence and potential impact of the risk.